elasticdog/transcrypt/README.md

 If you have just cloned a repository containing files that are encrypted, you'll want to configure transcrypt with the same cipher and password as the origin repository.
-The owner of the origin repository can dump the credentials for you by running the `--display` command line option.
+The owner of the origin repository can dump the credentials for you by running the `--display` command line option:

+    $ transcrypt --display
+    The current repository was configured using transcrypt v0.2.0 and has the following configuration:

+      CIPHER:   aes-256-cbc
+      PASSWORD: mysupersecretpassword

+    Copy and paste the following command to initialize a cloned repository:

+      transcrypt -c aes-256-cbc -p mysupersecretpassword

-Once you have configured transcrypt, force a checkout of all encrypted files to decrypt them in your local working copy:
+Once transcrypt has stored the matching credentials, it will force a checkout of any exising encrypted files in order to decrypt them.

-    $ git checkout --force -- $(git ls-crypt)

-> WARNING!
-Since we're dealing with `git checkout --force`, you should make
-> sure to commit or stash all changes in your working copy before performing
-> the above action, just to be safe.

 ### Command Line Options